The Golden Age of Hollywood (1930s–1950s)

 • New acting styles focused on voice and expression

 Studios quickly adapted, investing heavily in sound technology and retraining actors.
-While some silent-era stars faded, others reinvented themselves, helping Hollywood move confidently into a new cinematic age.
+While some silent-era stars faded, others successfully reinvented themselves, helping Hollywood move confidently into a new cinematic age.

-The Hollywood Studio System Takes Control
+🏛️ The Hollywood Studio System Takes Control

 Hollywood studio system controlling film production during the Golden Age

-Studio system was dominated by the Big Five studios:
+The studio system was dominated by the Big Five studios:

 • MGM (Metro-Goldwyn-Mayer)